Emergency Mass Notifications

 EMN systems are a critical component for emergency management.
-At this time, Cornell Tech’s systems are managed as an “opt-in” program.
-Every Cornell Tech community member should be enrolled to receive messages.
+We encourage all members of the Cornell Tech community to enter a mobile phone number in their personal record so they receive these important alert messages.
 Students will input their contact information in Student Essentials and Employees will input their contact information in Workday.
 If you have not yet entered your emergency notification information, please do so now.

-Please refer to the following web pages on how to enter your mobile phone number.
+Please refer to the following instructions on how to enter your mobile phone number.